Skip to main content

 • Schools for vocational training or development of basic skills for special needs or at-risk students.

-• Prisons for training inmates
+• Prisons for training inmates for future vocations.

 • Farms and nurseries for vocational training for those with developmental disabilities.